wp-plugins/livepress/trunk/readme.txt

 2. New update sent -- it appears for all readers of this post at the same time.

 == Changelog ==

+= 1.2.1 =
+* removed src files from plugin
+* Issue with raw code being displayed after converting post to "non-live" fixed
+* other bug fixes

 = 1.2.0 =
 * Back port of the code changes from the WordPress VIP version of livepress